cap-js/telemetry/README.md

 Metrics are "measurements captured at runtime", which help you understand your app's health and performance.

 The `@cap-js/telemetry` enables the observation of some metrics out of the box.
-These include generic [`@opentelemetry/instrumentation-host-metrics`](https://www.npmjs.com/package/@opentelemetry/instrumentation-host-metrics) (if the package is found in the app's dependencies), metrics regarding the app's database pool, namely the [pool info](https://www.npmjs.com/package/generic-pool#pool-info) statistics of `generic-pool`, as well as metrics regarding [CAP's Persistent Queue](https://cap.cloud.sap/docs/node.js/queue#persistent-queue).
+These include generic host metrics collected by [`@opentelemetry/instrumentation-host-metrics`](https://www.npmjs.com/package/@opentelemetry/instrumentation-host-metrics) (if the package is found in the app's dependencies), metrics regarding the app's database pool, namely the [pool info](https://www.npmjs.com/package/generic-pool#pool-info) statistics of `generic-pool`, as well as metrics regarding [CAP's Persistent Queue](https://cap.cloud.sap/docs/node.js/queue#persistent-queue).